 Instead of storing your meat in a freezer, you could keep it outside during the winter months.
 But make sure to check on the thermometer!
 Some people store their meats in jars and leave them inside wells for short-term storage.

-Moreover, Now, this is impractical as you can’t control the weather: it’ll change on a dime.
+Moreover, Now, this is impractical as you can’t control the temperature: it’ll change on a dime.
 This means that there’s also an added risk of attracting predators like wolves or bears to your homestead with the scent of raw meat.
 If they can score an easy meal, then they’ll go for it, and you could lose a lot of meat this way, depending on what predators are in your area and how many they are.

 So, the only real way to store meat is by using a smokehouse.
 This allows you to control how much airflow gets into your storage space so that it maintains its freshness for longer periods without allowing any animals or bugs to access inside.
 It also prevents other predators from being attracted because they cannot smell the raw meat through all those strong aromas created when smoking meats, in this case!